Sangiovese Italy Tuscany Montalcino Red Wine

 The 2006 Firma Brunello di Montalcino captures aromas of black cherry, currants and plum, alongside tobacco leaf, earth, cocoa and a bit of nutmeg.
 On the palate, ripe black cherry and raspberry notes are balanced by racy acidity.
 The finish is earthy and lingers just like the 2006 Tradizione, but its tannins are broader, with a bit more traction.
 Drink this wine now or hold it through 2022.
 Decant this Brunello for an hour before serving.
 Pair it with grilled or roasted red meats, Black Angus burger or aged cheeses.

 "A wine from cooler terroir with minerals, violets, blackberries and blueberries on the nose.
 Truffles and toffee, too.
 Full body, with plenty of fruit and round tannins.
 Hints of vanilla and cedar with cigar tobacco.
 Lovely wine.
 Best ever.
 Best after 2013."

 "Lively and delicate, offering cherry, raspberry, floral and spice flavors, with touches of chocolate and mineral.
 Offers fine balance and harmony, but also well-structured, with a sweet, spicy finish.
 Best from 2013 through 2025.
 3,300 cases made."

 This product ships to the following states:

-California, Colorado, Connecticut, District of Columbia, Florida, Idaho, Illinois, Iowa, Kansas, Louisiana, Maine, Massachusetts, Michigan, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, South Carolina, Tennessee, Vermont, Virginia, West Virginia, Wisconsin, Wyoming
+California, Colorado, Connecticut, District of Columbia, Florida, Idaho, Illinois, Iowa, Kansas, Louisiana, Maine, Massachusetts, Michigan, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, South Carolina, Vermont, Virginia, West Virginia, Wisconsin, Wyoming